vishalbhojane/my-notes/theory/javascript/Intermediate/Event Loop.md

-It coordinates different parts of JavaScript runtime such as the Call Stack, Callback Queue, and Web APIs.
+It coordinates different parts of JavaScript runtime such as the Call Stack, Call Back Queue, and Web APIs.
 Its primary goal is to ensure all events, both synchronous and asynchronous, are handled properly within a single threaded environment

 the Event Loop follows three basic steps